farzanashaju/recipe-rag/README.md

 ### Run the Web App

-Launch the Flask backend and wait for the "warm-up complete" log in the terminal indicating Chroma is ready.
+Launch the Flask backend.

 ```bash
 python app/app.py
 ```

+Note that the first query will take slightly longer to process.

 ### Open in Browser